ruuda/blog/posts/2014-08-writing-a-path-tracer-in-rust-part-1.md

   Being used to C# this does not really make sense, but if you treat `mod` declarations as C++ `#includes`, and if you are aware that `main.rs` is the only file that matters to the compiler, then it does make sense.
+- Having to use method call syntax for mathematical functions feels weird.
+Is there an other way?